-A practical, no nonsense guide into how to compose, design and publish eBooks.
-The Kit provides advice and step-by-step instructions from a leading publisher on how to set up a file for conversion into the dominant formats of ePub, mobi (Kindle), optimised pdf as well as the new Fixed Layout formats suitable for spread-oriented books.
+A practical, no-nonsense guide into the essentials of composing and publishing eBooks.
+The Kit provides advice and step-by-step instructions on how to set up a file for conversion into the dominant formats of ePub, mobi (Kindle), optimized pdf as well as the new Fixed Layout formats suitable for spread-oriented books.
 You’ll then see how to package the files for uploading to online distributors such as Amazon, Apple and Google by starting with a master file that is similar to that created for print or print on demand (POD) production.
 The Kit also provides strategies for getting out the word about your title to the global community.

-• Information on the new export features from InDesign CC (Creative Cloud) that allow you to export to Fixed Layout formats as well as “flowable” ePub files for eBook devices.
+• Information on the new export features from Adobe InDesign (Creative Cloud Suite) that allow you to export your files with confidence to the key eBook formats

-• an up-to-date review of the latest dedicated eBook Readers, smartphones, phablets and tablets in terms of what functionality they have for enhanced eBook files
+• an up-to-date review of the latest eBook Readers, smartphones, phablets and tablets in terms of their functionality for enhanced eBook files

-• Step by step instructions on how to set up your book in iBooks Author, and how to prepare and add multimedia elements to your iBooks Author work
+• Step-by-step instructions on how to set up your book in Kindle Create and iBooks Author, and how to prepare, test and add interactive and multimedia elements to enhance your eBook

-• Streamlining your workflow in Word, Pages and Adobe’s Creative Cloud Suite to shorten the conversion process
+• How to streamline your workflow from Word or Pages via Adobe’s Creative Cloud Suite to shorten the conversion process

-• hands-on directions on how to use Sigil to edit your ePub files and Calibre to view and convert them to Kindle friendly mobi files
+• Hands-on directions on how to use emulators like Sigil and Calibre to fine-tune your ePub files and convert them to Kindle friendly mobi files

-• how to validate your files in iBooks Author and Kindle Previewer offline before uploading them to Apple and the Kindle Store
+• How to validate your files offline with a single click before uploading them to distributors like Google, Apple, Kobo and Amazon

-• when to outsource conversion of your book, to whom and how much you should expect to pay
+• When to outsource tasks related to your book’s preparation and conversion to eBook formats, and how much you should expect to pay

-• updated social media strategies for spreading the word about your book
+• Up-to-date social media strategies for spreading the word about your book

 Heartily recommend this as a worthwhile way to commence or continue your digital publishing journey.
 Outlining the current state of play, it also contains great information based on Dr Reiter’s hands-on experience, tips on how to set up your book, convert to a variety of formats and upload your title to the major ebook retailers.
 Buy it and read it!